10 Boating Tips The Ultimate Beginner’s Guide

 A positive trim means the trim is out of the water and fully up, allowing much air under the hull.

-On the other hand, a negative trim means the trim is down with the bow dipped toward the water, and the boat in risk of nosediving.
+On the other hand, a negative trim means the trim is down, the bow is dipped toward the water, and the boat is at risk of nosediving.

-Overall, you shouldn’t over-trim as it could result in porpoising, whereby the bow moves up and down, and it can be dangerous, especially if the boat is on speed.
+Overall, you shouldn’t over-trim as it could result in porpoising, whereby the bow moves up and down.
+This can be dangerous, especially if the boat is moving at speed.

 It’s also important to remember that different boats respond differently to trim, so you should practice with yours and find its sweet spot.